superlinked/VectorHub/docs/articles/vector_search_based_recommender_system.md

 If you have a web or mobile app, and want to improve personalization, user engagement, and user satisfaction, your recommendation system has to be capable of finding accurate, relevant, and similar items from within a large, high-dimensional dataset, and doing it in real-time.
 You need an *optimized and efficient [architecture](https://rockset.com/blog/a-blueprint-for-a-real-world-recommendation-system/)*.
 This architecture has to include a robust database that can handle vectorization, vector indexing, search, and retrieval.

 There are a wide range of capable vector databases (VDBs).
 To see which VDB fits your use case, take a look at [this comparison tool](https://vdbs.superlinked.com/).
 Our build in this article uses Rockset VDB, and OpenAI embedding models to vectorize our dataset.
-Of the many [vector search components](https://superlinked.com/vectorhub/building-blocks/vector-search/introduction) required to build a recommendation system, here we'll focus just on what's key for our purposes: metadata filtering, vector search, and keyword search, supporting sub-second search, aggregations, and joins at scale.
+Of the many [vector search components](https://superlinked.com/vectorhub/building-blocks/vector-search/introduction) required to build a recommendation system, here we'll focus just on what's key for our purposes: metadata filtering and vector search.

 **The workflow - an overview**